- Nonresident license fee increases, WMA access changes and other wildlife-related laws passed during the 2025 legislative session

 Honor Guard

-Formed in 2003, the DWR Honor Guard performs ceremonial duties in various capacities, including honoring former conservation officers.
+Formed in 2003, the Honor Guard performs ceremonial duties in various capacities, including honoring former conservation officers.

 See more about our officers on patrol and information about becoming a conservation officer.